edenmhuang/spotify-hit-predictor/README.md

 That was the question our team set out to answer for our IEOR 142 final project at UC Berkeley.

-Short answer: not really — but it's more nuanced than that.
+Short answer: not really, but it's more nuanced than that.

 Audio features like danceability, energy, and tempo can give you a sense of whether a song has the right qualities, but they can't tell you how popular it'll actually get.
-What surprised me most was how much song data is out there — over 114,000 tracks — and even with all of that, audio features alone aren't enough.
+What surprised me most was how much song data is out there, over 114,000 tracks, and even with all of that, audio features alone aren't enough.

 My take is that combining audio features with user behavior data,